 What Should You Do When Your A/C Freezes?

 - Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter along with any return air filters.
+Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and verify that they are not impeded by furniture or curtains.

-- Call D & K Heating Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+- Call D&K Home Services by Enercare.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a pricey repair.
-When your AC ices over it can lead to a compressor replacement.
+When your unit ices over it can lead to a compressor replacement.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
-In fact, many people are forced to decide between installing a new system or repairing the damaged one.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
+In fact, many people are forced to choose between installing a new system vs repairing the damaged one.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.
+Your technician will advise you of the exact cause and how to avoid the issue from happening again.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.